The Art of Shiatsu

-Most descriptions you will find of this form of massage will say something along the lines of, “Shiatsu (shee-ah-tsoo) is a literal translation of ‘finger pressure’, practiced in Japan for thousands of years to help balance the life force of the body”, and/or, “…it’s like acupuncture, only with thumbs, instead of needles….”
+Most descriptions you'll find about of this form of massage will be along the lines of, “Shiatsu (shee-ah-tsoo) is a literal translation of ‘finger pressure’, practiced in Japan for thousands of years to help balance the life force of the body”, and/or, “…it’s like acupuncture, only with thumbs, instead of needles….”

 ...which is mostly true, but comes nowhere near to describing the subtlety and power of this simple hands-on therapy.

 Shiatsu is actually a fairly recent modality in its own right- though it is the modern culmination of a very ancient and intuitive form of medicine, the essence of which has managed to survive through ever-changing political climates and governmental regulations.

 We speak today of preventive medicine, though I would describe shiatsu more as ’supportive’ medicine, recognizing that the body - given the appropriate resources - is amazingly designed to regulate and balance itself.
 It’s when our systems are overwhelmed, and the balance becomes too difficult to manage internally that external interventions may be needed.

 Shiatsu - like nourishing food, natural movement, fresh water, and healthy social, intellectual and spiritual stimulation - can help to keep the body free of tension and other factors that hinder the body’s ability to maintain balance and recover from many of life’s stressors.

 Being an Eastern modality with a perspective that our physical forms are reflective of the patterns of the cycles of nature, shiatsu appreciates the importance of transition and flow, and when flow is blocked, stagnant, excessive or deficient, we experience disease states.

 What’s it like to receive shiatsu?